 Drum capacity is first on the list when looking for a new washing machine.
-When the ‘newness’ wears off, however, things start getting pretty routine with just throwing in a load when the laundry basket is full, choose the cotton cycle and hit start.
+When the ‘newness’ wears off, however, things start getting pretty routine of just to throwing in a load when the laundry basket is full, choose the cotton cycle and hit start.

-A better way of doing laundry would involve knowing how much to load into each wash in your washing machine.
-We’re not suggesting you weigh your laundry before every wash, of course, but how much you load your washing machine has a big impact on performance.
+A better way of doing laundry would involve knowing how and how much to load your washing machine.
+We’re not suggesting you weigh your laundry before every wash, of course but, how much you load your washing machine has a big impact on performance.

 Pay attention to drum size

-Drum capacities (given in kg) are a somewhat useful indicator of how much laundry you can put in your washing machine, but it’s enough of a chore already without having to get the scales out!
-This table below will give you a rough indication of how much laundry you should be putting in your machine at a variety of capacities for a standard cotton load.
+Drum capacities (given in lbs and cu ft) are a somewhat useful indicator of how much laundry you can put in your washing machine, but it’s enough of a chore already without having to get the scales out!
+This table below will give you a rough indication of how much laundry you should be putting in you machines at a variety of capacities for a standard cotton load.

 5x small towels

 Of course, this is simply a guide, so you’ll have to use your judgement when swapping out items from the list above.
 A useful rule of thumb is that, for a standard cotton cycle, you should fill the drum up to around 80%, without really compacting down the laundry.